 WHAT TYPE OF MEDICAL PROVIDERS SEEK PIP NO-FAULT BENEFITS?

 Judd Shaw Injury Law personally serves a wide variety of healthcare clients, including:

 Due to our lawyers’ substantial experience in the New Jersey and New York No-Fault Arbitration process, Judd Shaw Injury Law is often called upon to assist in navigating through the alternative dispute resolution process, including challenging or enforcing arbitration awards.
 Talk to an experienced New Jersey & New York PIP No-Fault insurance lawyer from our firm now to find out how we can help increase your reimbursements.

 Judd Shaw Injury Law also recognizes that you want to keep up-to-date with the status of your files, so we created a client portal that allows live, accurate, and current information, 24/7.
-Our clients can virtually view their files anytime and are notified electronically with “live” electronic case updates.
+Our clients can virtually view their files anytime and anywhere.

 Until now, no other web-based legal software was designed exclusively for PIP No-Fault arbitration practice.
 Judd Shaw Injury Law holds an exclusive subscription with a PIP No-Fault arbitration software system that aims to redefine the way work gets done, address key industry challenges, and spark the true capabilities of the firm’s clients.
 PIP-App was designed from the ground up to: